Easy Tips to Organise your Work Bag (Why we love it and you should, too!)

 Weight.
 With the number of items you have, the last thing you need is a bag that is heavy on its own.
 Why go for the added weight when you can choose something that is light yet spacious?

 Storage.
-Having many compartments is a huge bonus as it will help you stay organized without the hassle of having to dig for certain items that might have been buried deep in your bag as those with single compartments would.
+Having many compartments is a huge bonus as it will help you stay organised without the hassle of having to dig for certain items that might have been buried deep in your bag as those with single compartments would.
 I love the tote I used in the video given that it has three major compartments and a bunch of smaller ones to accommodate tiny items.

 The Rule of Thirds…

-(This is one of my favourite organization tips which can be applicable to every aspect of getting your life in order – from your home office to your pantry, or from your laundry room to your closet.)
+(This is one of my favourite organisation tips which can be applicable to every aspect of getting your life in order – from your home office to your pantry, or from your laundry room to your closet.)

 There are a lot of work bags that feature three major storage compartments, not to mention the additional inner pockets as well; so we’ll take the one in the video as an example.

 When you want a fully-functional bag, you would need to be able to allocate designated areas as storage for your personal, professional, and miscellaneous items separately.

 Use one compartment to hold all your personal items such as your: